 Contrary to what many suppose, the doctrine of election in no way should hinder evangelistic efforts and/or appeals to people to repent and trust Christ.
 Some of Christianity’s most fervent preachers who were very evangelistic were also devoted adherents to the Doctrines of Grace, or, election.
 Notable examples include George Whitfield, Charles Spurgeon, John Foxe, Martin Luther and William Carey.
 It is unfortunate that some who oppose the biblical doctrine of election unfairly portray “Calvinists” as people who do not care about or are even antagonistic to the fulfilling of the Great Commission.
 To the contrary, it is a right understanding of the doctrine of election that gives confidence to our public preaching and personal evangelism knowing that it is God and God alone who convicts and regenerates men’s hearts.
 Conversions are not dependent upon our eloquence of speech or creative marketing techniques.
 God uses the proclamation of His Gospel to save those who are His from the foundation of the world.

-…justification is an act of God by which He declares as righteous those who repent of their sins and put their faith in the risen Lord Jesus and His finished work on the cross (Luke 13:3; Acts 2:38; 2 Corinthians 7:10).
+…justification is an act of God in the lives of His elect by which He judicially declares them as righteous.
+This justification is evidenced by repentance from sin, faith in the finished work of Jesus Christ on the cross and ongoing progressive sanctification (Luke 13:3; Acts 2:38; 2 Corinthians 7:10; 1 Corinthians 6:11).
 The righteousness of God is imputed, not infused as taught by the Roman Catholic church.
 Our sins are imputed to Christ (1 Peter 2:24) and His righteousness is imputed to us (2 Corinthians 5:21).
 Infused “righteousness” gained by penance or taking communion and must be continually repeated is no righteousness at all.

 X. Eternal Security